Autumn Kwon

 About

 Hello!
-I am a first-year master's student in Computer Science at University of Southern California, working with Professor Daniel Seita at SLURM Lab.
+I am a first-year master's student in Computer Science at the University of Southern California, where I work with Professor Daniel Seita in the SLURM Lab.
+I am also collaborating with the Neural Superintelligence, supported by MODULABS.

 Education